Ford Foundation to divest millions from fossil fuels

 “Although just 0.3% of the Ford Foundation’s endowment is directly invested in fossil fuel companies, we take our duties as fiduciaries seriously and we’re mindful that if we put restrictions on our investments, we may forsake some amount of return for future generations,” he added.

-Going forward, the foundation says it will invest its energy portfolio in alternative and renewable energy, and funds that “address the threat of climate change, and support the transition to a green economy.”
-The announcement from the organization -- which has a $16 billion endowment -- came as donors await the United Nation's Climate Change Conference, set to be held in Glasgow, Scotland at the end of this month.
+Going forward, the foundation says it will invest its energy portfolio in alternative and renewable energy and funds that “address the threat of climate change, and support the transition to a green economy.”
+The announcement from the organization — which has a $16 billion endowment — came as donors await the United Nation’s Climate Change Conference, set to be held in Glasgow, Scotland, Oct.
+31-Nov.
+12.

-The Associated Press receives support from the Lilly Endowment for coverage of philanthropy and nonprofits.
-The AP is solely responsible for all content.
-For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.
+The foundation made the announcement in an effort to align “our investments and our values,” Walker wrote in his statement.
+The organization’s overall mission is to challenge inequality in all its forms, with a particular focus on supporting social justice movements across the globe.

+Since assuming the leadership of America’s second-largest private foundation in 2013, Walker has steered the organization to tackle that mission.
+In June, the foundation announced that it will spend $420 million over the next five years to advance global gender equality and combat gender-based issues exacerbated by the COVID-19 pandemic, including violence against women.